Fund Your Passion for Social Justice

 For Prospective Students

-The School of Law offers two Scholars for Justice Scholarships each year, which allows students who have proven their dedication to public interest to earn their degrees without incurring the debt that is often an obstacle in choosing such a career.
-These scholars make a commitment to devote much of their careers to public interest law or to donate to the law school's scholarship fund an amount at least equal to the scholarship should their career path change.
-The Access to Justice Institute supports these Scholars in their career paths toward public interest by facilitating mentorship, networking opportunities, and leadership development programming throughout their time at the School of Law.
+The School of Law offers two Scholars for Justice Scholarships each year, which allow students who have proven their dedication to public interest to earn their degrees without incurring the debt that is often an obstacle in choosing such a career.
+These Scholars make a commitment to devote much of their careers to public interest law or to donate to the law school's scholarship fund an amount at least equal to the scholarship should their career path change.
+The Access to Justice Institute supports these Scholars by facilitating mentorship, networking opportunities, and leadership development programming.
+For more information about the Scholars for Justice Scholarship, click here.

 For Current Students